Aegiq/lightworks/docs/source/emulator/sampler.rst

     sampler = emulator.Sampler(cnot_circuit, input_state)

 It is possible to view the output probability distribution by accessing the ``probability_distribution`` attribute, but this is not really the intended functionality of the Sampler.
 Instead, one of the sample methods should be used to simulate the process of generating samples from the system.
-The most commonly used will be ``sample_N_states``, which will replicate the process of using the target input state to the system N times and measuring the output.
+The most commonly used will be ``sample_N_outputs``, which will replicate the process of measuring from a system until we retrieve N valid outputs.
 For example, to generate 10000 samples the following is used:

 .. code-block:: Python

-    results = sampler.sample_N_states(10000, seed = 1)
+    results = sampler.sample_N_outputs(10000, seed = 1)

 The method also supports supplying a random seed for the creation of repeatable results.
 This returns a :doc:`../emulator_reference/sampling_result` object.
 This has a range of useful functionality, but primarily the ``plot`` method can be used to view the output counts from the sampling experiment. ``show = True`` can be used to directly display the created plot.